Learn something new every day

 Anisometropia may be present at birth, though doctors might not detect it until much later.
 Eye doctors typically detect it by testing the vision in each eye and noting the differences.
 Older patients may initially notice blurry vision that leads them to seek an eye examination, or they may note differences in how well they see when covering one eye or the other.
 In some cases, an anisometropia diagnosis may occur because it causes other conditions, such as double vision and eyestrain.

-A diagnosis of anisometropia means a person has a different level of refractive error, which is the improper bending of light, in each of his eyes.
+A diagnosis means a person has a different level of refractive error, which is the improper bending of light, in each of his eyes.
 A person may be very nearsighted in one eye yet have only a slight level of nearsightedness in the other eye.
 It can also mean a person has different types of sight errors in each eye.
 He may be farsighted in one eye and nearsighted in the other eye, or have a number of variations in sight from each eye.

-Treatment of anisometropia depends on whether or not it is severe.
+Treatment depends on whether or not it is severe.
 Some people may develop a tolerance for the condition and may not require any specific treatment.
 This may be more likely when only a small level of visual difference is present.
 Corrective lenses or surgery may be used when the difference is prominent.